-Although much of the world is currently going through a period of economic and political uncertainty, people who work for themselves aren’t nearly as worried about their options.
-In fact, historically, freelancers have always done well in times of economic uncertainty because they can use their agility to create more opportunities for themselves.
+Whenever the world experiences a period of economic and political uncertainty, people who work for themselves aren’t as worried about their options.
+In fact, historically, freelancers usually do quite well during these periods because they are more in control of the situation and can use their flexible business model to create opportunities for themselves.

 Why freelancers thrive in unstable economic climates